Maintaining your mental health during the COVID-19 pandemic

 Posted: Jan 4, 2021 5:30 AM

 On this page:

-NAIT staff and students have access to free and confidential counselling by trained professionals.
-These services are available 24/7 and can be accessed in crisis situations or be used to improve self-care, mental health and overall well-being.
+NAIT staff and students have access to free and confidential counselling by registered health professionals.

-NAIT’s Counselling Centre is available to support current students who are experiencing barriers to their success.
-Many students may also need support to cope with the impacts of the COVID-19 pandemic.
-Professional counsellors can assist in several areas including anxiety, depression, stress, relationships, sexual orientation, gender identity, grief and loss and academic support.
+NAIT Student Counselling is available to support current students experiencing personal or mental health-related barriers to their success.
+Professional counsellors can assist in several areas including anxiety, depression, stress, relationships, gender identity, grief and loss and COVID-related concerns.

 If you need support, please reach out.

 To make an appointment with a NAIT counsellor

 There are several other student services and resources that can offer support to enhance your mental health, self-care and overall NAIT experience.

 NAIT's Employee and Family Assistance Program (EFAP) is a confidential counselling and referral service available to all staff and their family members 24/7.
 Support is available in the areas of clinical counselling, work/life/health issues, professional advice (including legal and financial) and specialized counselling for traumatic stress.

 Our EFAP provider, Morneau Shepell, is also ready and able to support staff and their families as they deal with the impacts of the COVID-19 pandemic.